pyrddlgym-project/pyRDDLGym/docs/start.rst

 Thus, RDDL types are converted to ``gym.spaces`` with the appropriate bounds as specified in the RDDL ``action-preconditions`` and ``state-invariants`` fields.
 The conversion is as following:

-- real -> Box with bounds as specified in action-preconditions, or with np.inf and symetric bounds.
+- real -> Box with bounds as specified in action-preconditions, or with np.inf and symmetric bounds.
-- int -> Discrete with bounds as specified in action-preconditions, or with np.inf and symetric bounds.
+- int -> Discrete with bounds as specified in action-preconditions, or with np.inf and symmetric bounds.
 - bool -> Discrete(2)

 There is no need in pyRDDLGym to specify the values of all the existing action in the RDDL domain description, only thus the agent wishes to assign non-default values, the infrastructure will construct the full action vector as necessary with the default action values according to the RDDL description.

-Note: enum types are not supported by pyRDDLGym at this stage.

 Constants
 ---------

-RDDL allows for the constants of the problem instead of being hardcoded, to be specified and in the non-fluent block of the instance.
+RDDL allows for the constants of the problem instead of being hard-coded, to be specified and in the non-fluent block of the instance.
 Meaning every instance can have different constants, e.g., different bounds on action, different static object location, etc.

 While these constants are not available through the state of the problem, it is possible to access them through gym (or directly through the RDDL description) with a dedicated API: ``env.non_fluents``.